Almon W. Babbitt: Murder victim

 Babbitt traveled ahead of the team in a carriage with "two attendants", Frank Roland and a Mr. Sutherland.
 About 120 miles west of Ft.
 Kearny—at Ash Hollow on the Oregon Trail—the three men were attacked on about August 10.
+On August 4, 1856, and 12 miles east of Ash Hollow near Pawnee Swamp and Rattlesnake Creek, a group of defecting Latter-day Saints—the Margettses and Cowdys—had also been attacked and murdered by Cheyenne.
+Zelphia Noble Sheffield Margetts was taken hostage and never redeemed.
+The Cheyenne claimed that they did not kill her, rather she escaped with a nearby government mapping party.
 Babbitt's obituary in the newspaper he had founded—the Council Bluffs Bugle—described how he was killed by a blow to the head by a tomahawk swung by a Cheyenne Indian.
-Because all three of Babbitt's party were killed, the information must have come from the Cheyennes themselves, or else it is fictional supposition.
+Because all three of Babbitt's party were killed, the information regarding his death came only from the Cheyenne Peace Chiefs who visited Indian Agent Thomas Twiss several times at Dripp's Trading Post after the series of Platte River Road raids in September 1856.
+Although rumors blamed Brigham Young, there is no shadow of any doubt that the Cheyenne killed Babbitt and his traveling companions.
 Upon hearing of his death, Brigham Young commented that Babbitt had "lived like a fool and died like a fool", causing some to suspect that Young or the Mormon Danites were somehow responsible for Babbitt's death.
-However, it is possible that Young was simply continuing to express his long-standing dislike of Babbitt: in October 1856, Young told the Utah Territorial Legislature, "If Almon Babbitt were here—thank God he is not—he would have found fault with everything."
+However, it is possible that Young was simply continuing to express his long-standing dislike of Babbitt: in December 1856, Young told the Utah Territorial Legislature, "If Almon Babbitt were here—thank God he is not—he would have found fault with everything."